 Preparation of Custom-Made Fluorescent Secondary Antibodies

-Demonstrator:
+Demonstrator: Maria Marsal

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.

-To begin, obtain 0.02 milligram-aliquots of the custom-made fluorophore dissolved in anhydrous dimethyl sulfoxide [1].
-Add 1 to 10 microliters of dimethyl sulfoxide to an aliquot [2].
+To begin, obtain the fluorophore aliquots previously dissolved in anhydrous dimethyl sulfoxide (DMSO), dehydrated and frozen[1].
+Add 1 to 10 microliters of DMSO to an aliquot [2].

 WIDE: Talent holding 0.02 mg aliquots of the fluorophore.

-Talent pipetting and dissolving the fluorophore aliquot into a small Eppendorf tube using dimethyl sulfoxide or ultrapure water.
+Talent pipetting and dissolving the fluorophore aliquot into a small Eppendorf tube using dimethyl sulfoxide or otherwise ultrapure water for Alexa Fluor 405.

 Now combine 50 microliters of secondary immunoglobulin G or primary antibody, 6 microliters of 1 molar sodium bicarbonate, and 1 to 5 microliters of fluorophore [1] and incubate on a rocking platform for 40 minutes at room temperature, protected from light [2].